Properties and BrickColor

 Can't see the Properties Window?

-It's possible for the Property Window to be accidentally closed.
-To re-open the window, click on the View Tab and then click on the Properties button.
+If you don't see the Properties window, click the **View** tab and then click the Properties button.

 The script will use code to change the color of a part at the start of the game.

 - Select an existing part or create a new one.